 You will be paid for taking part in this study.
-You will be compensated up to \$425 for completing all parts of the study.
-We will you cash payments for compensation.
-Participants will receive \$50 for the intake visit, \$75 for Labs 1-3, \$100 for Lab 4, and a \$50 bonus if participants complete all parts of the study.
-In addition, In addition, if participants are unable to provide their own travel, rideshare travel (i.e. Uber) can be provided up to 25 miles away.
-"You are responsible for paying state, federal, or other taxes for the payments you receive for being in this study.
+You will be compensated up to \$275 for completing all parts of the study.
+For eligible participants who are enrolled in the study, we will use cash payments for taking part in this study.
+Those who are ineligible, but complete the remote portion of the intake will receive payment in the form of an electronic gift card to a store of their choosing.
+Participants will receive \$30 for the remote intake, \$20 for the in person portion, \$75 for Lab 1 and \$75 for Lab 2.
+In addition, if providing their own travel, participants will be compensated \$25/visit for travel (up to \$75) if not utilizing travel services provided by the study (i.e. you would not receive travel payment if the study arranges a cab service to take you to your appointment).
+We can also validate parking in the Air Rights parking garage.
+You are responsible for paying state, federal, or other taxes for the payments you receive for being in this study.
 Taxes are not withheld from your payments.